World Cup 2014: Klose celebrates birthday with girls in grass skirts

-German striker Miroslav Klose marked his 36th birthday in the company of Pataxos Indians -- dressed in traditional grass skirts, feather head dresses and bows -- who performed the welcome dance for the Germans after training at their training camp
+German striker Miroslav Klose marked his 36th birthday in the company of Pataxos Indians -- who performed the welcome dance for the Germans after training at their training camp

 SANTO ANDRE (Brazil): Brazilian police took away the arrows that Pataxos Indians had planned to use in a traditional dance for Germany's World Cup squad on Monday as striker Miroslav Klose marked his 36th birthday.

 About 20 Pataxos dressed in traditional grass skirts, feather head dresses and bows performed the welcome dance for the Germans after training at their Santo Andre camp.

 Security forces confiscated the arrows, but did not give a reason why.

 German forward Miroslav Klose (C) dances with native Brazilians on the sidelines of a training session of Germany's national football team in Santo Andre on June 9, 2014 ahead of the 2014 FIFA World Cup football tournament.
 Pic/AFP